zhihao1998/LLM4NetLab/README.md

 ## Logging and Observability

-With mcp-use, LLM4NetLab supports to log and monitor agents with Langfuse, Laminar, and LangSmith, check [mcp-use Observability](https://docs.mcp-use.com/development/observability) and [Langchain Callbacks](https://python.langchain.com/docs/concepts/callbacks/) for details.
+With mcp-use, NIKA supports to log and monitor agents with Langfuse, Laminar, and LangSmith, check [mcp-use Observability](https://docs.mcp-use.com/development/observability) and [Langchain Callbacks](https://python.langchain.com/docs/concepts/callbacks/) for details.

 ### Customized Logger

-LLM4NetLab allows users to implement customized logging solutions tailored to their specific needs.
+NIKA allows users to implement customized logging solutions tailored to their specific needs.
 This can be achieved by plugging the callback function to `mcp_use.MCPAgent`.
 For example,

 ```python
 from langchain.callbacks.base import BaseCallbackHandler